nancykwantify/nancykwantify/README.md

 ## Hi, I'm Nancy 👋

-I enjoy building things that can improve people's daily lives.<br> When I'm not coding, you can usually find me on a mountaintop somewhere.
+I enjoy building things that help improve people's daily lives.<br> When I'm not coding, you can usually find me on a mountaintop somewhere.